kyryl-opens-ml/ml-in-production-practice/module-5/PRACTICE.md

 ## Task:

 - PR1: Write code for Seldon API deployment of your model, including tests.
 - PR2: Write code for KServe API integration with your model, including tests.
 - PR3: Write code for Triton Inference Server deployment, incorporating tests.
 - PR4: Write code for Ray deployment, complete with tests.
-- PR5: Write code for LLM deployment using TGI, vLLM, and LoRAX.
+- PR5 (optional): Write code for LLM deployment using TGI, vLLM, and LoRAX.
-- PR6: Write code for LLM deployment with ModalLab.
+- PR6 (optional): Write code for LLM deployment with ModalLab.
 - Update the Google document on model serving, outlining options and comparisons between custom servers and inference servers.
 Decide and explain which solution you will use and why.

 ## Criteria:

 - 6 PRs merged
 - Serving comparisons and conclusion in the google doc.